 I am obsessed with fall and winter: despite not being a huge fan of the cold, I can get with it for all of the festivities the winter months bring.
 The one thing I can’t get on board with?
 It seems as though everything in this giving season costs money.
 Every time I turn around, there’s an event at work to chip in for, a gift that needs to be purchased, or some elaborate meal that means big bucks coming out of my tiny budget.

-Don’t get me wrong, I love giving to others and creating a culture of generosity in my household when it matters, but I am notoriously frugal, and that belt-tightening feels nearly impossible during the holidays.
+Don’t get me wrong, I love giving to others and creating a culture of generosity in my household when it matters, but I am notoriously frugal.
+That belt-tightening feels nearly impossible during the holidays.
 I’ve never wanted to skimp on creating a magical atmosphere and family Christmas traditions for my daughter during the holidays, but that can be rather hard to do when trying to save money.
 What’s a mom to do when it comes time for creating lasting memories with the family on a budget?
 To bring jingle bells to my home without losing my own pocket jingle, I embarked on a plan to create new and wonderful family Christmas traditions for free or next-to-free.
 Who says creating holiday joy has to break the bank?

 This season, I’m focusing less on gift-giving and money spending and more on creating meaningful family Christmas traditions.